chaoss/augur/CONTRIBUTING.md

 ### Enforcement

 This policy is about transparency, not punishment.
 If you forget to check the box, just update your PR when asked.
-All contributions, whether AI-assisted or not, are expected to follow the same standards of quality before being merged.

-Patterns of submitting low-quality contributions (such as large, unreviewed, or unfocused contributions made with or without AI) that repeatedly waste maintainer time may be addressed using the [CHAOSS Code of Conduct](https://chaoss.community/code-of-conduct/), which states:
+All contributions, whether AI-assisted or not, are expected to meet the same quality standards.
+Patterns of submitting large, unreviewed, or unfocused contributions that repeatedly waste maintainer time may be addressed through the [CHAOSS Code of Conduct](https://chaoss.community/code-of-conduct/), which states:

 > Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.